Fidelity plateaus from correlated noise in isolated few-level quantum systems: Summary and outlook

 \textit{Acknowledgments.} SRT acknowledges financial support from the CM-CDT under EPSRC (UK) grant number EP/L015110/1.
 CAH acknowledges financial support from the TOPNES programme under EPSRC (UK) grant number EP/I031014/1.
 This research was supported in part by the National Science Foundation under Grant No.\ NSF PHY-1125915.
 Part of this work was performed at the Aspen Center for Physics, which is supported by National Science Foundation grant PHY-1066293.
-Part of this work was carried out at the Max Planck Institute for the Physics of Complex Systems in Dresden:\ CAH gratefully acknowledges their hospitality.
+Parts of this work were carried out at the Max Planck Institute for the Physics of Complex Systems in Dresden and at Rice University in Houston, Texas:\ CAH gratefully acknowledges their hospitality.